CVliner/guess-it-1/README.md

 # guess-it-1

-A program that given a number as standard input, prints out a range in which the next number provided should be
+A program that given a number as standard input, prints out a range in which the next number provided should be.

 ## Objectives

-Now that you have the math skills up and running, it is time for you to guess numbers.
+it is time to guess numbers.
 Find a way to implement the `math-skills` exercise into this one.

 ## Instructions

-That is right, you must build a program that given a number as standard input, prints out a range in which the next number provided should be.
+It should be build a program that given a number as standard input, prints out a range in which the next number provided should be.

 The data received by the program, as always, will be presented as the following example: